 Use whatever scent you like in this recipe.
-Mint is lovely too and geranium has a mild bug-repelling property if you have flies in the kitchen.
+Peppermint is lovely too and geranium has a mild bug-repelling property if you have flies in the kitchen.
+Tea tree is another green cleaning favorite for cleaning solutions.
 You can even omit the oils entirely for an unscented version.

 How Long Does This Last?

-I haven’t personally had this last longer than 3 months because I use it up in less time than that.
-I can personally vouch for its shelf life for at least three months though.
+I haven’t had this last longer than 3 months because I use it up in less time than that.
+I can vouch for its shelf life for at least three months though.

 Does This Need to Be Stored in Glass?

-I’m not a fan of plastic and don’t feel it’s good for the environment (or the body), so I try to not to buy it even for cleaning.
-Plus, if you use the citrus essential oils, it is important to store in glass as they can break down a plastic bottle over time, but glass is always a good idea!
+I’m not a fan of plastic and don’t feel it’s good for the environment (or the body).
+I try not to buy it even for cleaning.
+Plus, if you use essential oils, it’s important to store them in glass as they can break down certain plastics over time.
+Glass is always a good idea!

 Do you make any DIY cleaners?
 Share your favorite below!